 I am an independent writer and designer.
 That means your project will have my personal attention, and we can work together to make it thoroughly customized.

 Because I’m a one-woman company, my delivery time will depend on how many projects I already have in the pipeline.
 I may be able to turn your project around very quickly if you catch me at the right time.
 If my workload is such that I can’t start on your project for a while, I’ll tell you upfront, so you can decide whether or not my available timing will work for you.

 The contract we sign will include a delivery deadline for your project.

-All work will be delivered electronically, via email.
-Or, if the file size is too large, I will send you a link where you can download your finished project.
+All work will be delivered electronically.
 You will be responsible for printing, producing, or publishing your project.
-If you would like me to suggest a local printer, or answer any questions your printer may have, I am happy to do so.
+If you would like me to suggest a print provider, or answer any questions your printer may have, I am happy to do so.

 Need original photos?
 I can help.

 I am not a professional photographer, but I can take a basic head-shot or some decent photos of your business to use in your project.
 (For a sample of my photography, see the Crossfire Ministries 2016 Annual Report; I took all of the photos that appear in that project.)